 Isumi, Chiba

-Brown’s Field Jiji no Ie (English) Mainly vegan dinner and breakfast but best to check with them as they’re a macrobiotic place and fish and cheese could be used/an option.
-There is also an all-vegan cafe called Rice Terrace Cafe (English) at the main area (4 min. walk, Fri-Sun & holidays) Check the Happy Cow listing here (English).
+Brown’s Field Jiji no Ie Japanese folk house accommodation on an organic farm.
+Mainly vegan dinner and breakfast but best to check with them as they’re a macrobiotic place and fish and cheese could be used/an option.
+There is also an all-vegan cafe called Rice Terrace Cafe at the main area (4 min. walk, Fri-Sun & holidays) Check the Happy Cow listing here (English).

 Mt.
 Mitake, Ome City, Tokyo